-When the UK was placed in lockdown on 23 March, the sudden requirement to allow people to work from home has left some businesses facing a virus threat of another kind – those encrypted by cyber criminals into emails and other innocent looking files that employees unwittingly download.
+When the UK was placed in lockdown due to the pandemic, the sudden requirement to allow people to work from home left some businesses facing a virus threat of another kind – those encrypted by cybercriminals into emails and other innocent-looking files that employees unwittingly download.
+Fast forward from there and this risk is an ever apparent and growing threat now that hybrid working has become the norm.

 The application of robust security protection, dedicated networks that are tightly secured and ensuring your IT policies and procedures are followed by all staff are the first steps towards ensuring that your employees can access your company IT server and work productively from home without exposing your business to cyber threats or other breaches of IT security.

 Without the above protective measures in place there is a risk your business could be exposed.
-Sadly over the last few weeks we’ve had emergency pleas for help from businesses who have been left vulnerable because they were not sufficiently prepared to enable staff to work remotely.
+Sadly, we encounter many emergency pleas for help from businesses who have been left vulnerable because they were not sufficiently prepared to enable staff to work remotely.

 Sadly, we were not able to help the company recover their files as they had also neglected to do regular data back-ups, but they now realise the damage this has caused and are now taking expert advice and using the services Link ICT can provide to help them to develop disaster recovery processes and to operate in a more secure manner.